MrF3lix/directed-graph-editor/README.md

 - `empty`
 - `end`

-Changes from the JSON editor will be applied to the ui editor and vice versa, except for the coordinates.
+Changes from the JSON editor will be applied to the ui editor and vice versa.

 ![Screenshot DGE](./img/screenshot.png)

 ## Known Issues

-- When Moving a node the coordinates are not updated in the JSON Editor.
 - Selecting an Edge is only possible if you click directly on the center of the arrow.

 ## Contribute